The story of Kelly Fisher, Dodi Fayed’s model ‘fiancé’ he dated alongside Diana

 The romance between Princess Diana and Dodi Fayed is set to take centre stage on The Crown season six, but many viewers may be unaware that Dodi was dating a model who claimed they were “engaged” when he met the royal.

-Netflix’s historical drama is returning for its final outing in November, with season six to be released in two parts before Christmas.
+Netflix’s historical drama is returning for its final outing in November, with the first part of season six arriving on Thursday (16 November).
 It centres on the late 1990s to mid-2000s, and features the blossoming romance between the late Princess Diana (Elizabeth Debicki) and Dodi Fayed (Khalid Abdalla), the son of Harrods owner Mohamed Al Fayed.

 It was Mohamed who planned for Diana, then 36, and Dodi, then 42, to date, and took them both on a holiday on one of his yachts in the summer of 1997.
 However, his son was already engaged to someone else – although the public didn’t know about the relationship until it was over.